 Retirement can be a scary thing.
 A person spends his or her entire life working and later wonders how to enjoy their twilight years.
 Many people think that at this phase in life, senior citizens have no role to play as far as investments are concerned, but that is not true.

 A majority of the savings of a senior citizen are locked away in FDs or other forms of investment.
-While this is a safe mode of income via interest, it does not offer a lot of money and this is where schemes like the SCSS (senior citizen saving scheme) come into play.
-Apart from being tax deductible, the Senior Citizen Saving Scheme is an ultra-safe one backed by the government, making it an ideal option for retired taxpayers.
+While this is a safe mode of income via interest, it does not offer a lot of money and this is where schemes like the SCSS (Senior Citizens Savings Scheme) come into play.
+Apart from being tax deductible, the Senior Citizens Savings Scheme is an ultra-safe one backed by the government, making it an ideal option for retired taxpayers.

-Features and Benefits of SBI Senior Citizen Saving Scheme
+Features & Benefits of SBI Senior Citizens Savings Scheme

-Some of the features and benefits of the Senior Citizen Saving Scheme of SBI bank are as follows-
+Some of the features and benefits of the Senior Citizens Savings Scheme of SBI bank are as follows-

-- Interest on the Deposit – The SBI Senior Citizen Saving Scheme interest rate is 9.3 percent per annum
+- Interest on the Deposit – The SBI Senior Citizens Savings Scheme interest rate is 9.3 percent per annum

 - Type of Deposit – You can make a deposit by cash (if the deposit amount is less than Rs.1 Lakh) or by demand draft (DD) or cheque

 - Multiple Accounts – You can open more than one account as long as the total deposits in all of the accounts together does not exceed Rs.15 Lakhs collectively